kxnwin/azure-cloud-admin-lab/README.md

 ## Status

-🟡 In progress — Phase 2 partially complete (user/group/RBAC done, Conditional Access + Dynamic Groups pending Entra ID P1 trial).
-Phase 1 and 3 completed.
-Moving to Phase 4.
+🟡 In progress — Hyper-V lab in progress, must be set up properly before starting phase 4.